mitchellkrogza/Fail2Ban-Blacklist-JAIL-for-Repeat-Offenders-with-Perma-Extended-Banning/README.md

 		Don't place yourself in a situation of going through the effort of installing Fail2Ban for added security measures while at the same time disabling other security measures.

+## A Personal Comment on Country Blocking:
+		Be careful of following advice of blocking entire country IP blocks.
+		It's just in my opinion a really bad network practice to block an entire country simply because one or two networks are badly managed.

+		You may be hosting web sites for clients who are losing potential business from other countries simply because you have set rules to prevent that entire country from even seeing their web site or reaching your server.

+		Fail2Ban and this custom Jail will work perfectly for you at dealing with individual repeat offender IP addresses and dealing with them permanently.

+		If you really must block an entire country, make sure you are 100% aware of the implications.

+		If someone really wants to hack your servers though, they will just jump to another country .... and another ..... and another .... and another ..... are you going to block the entire world eventually?

 ## Disclaimer:
 		This software comes with no warranty of any sort and you use this at your own risk.